SAMH is privileged to have had the support of Britain’s most celebrated Olympian, Sir Chris Hoy, since 2009.

 In that time Sir Chris has devoted many hours to raising awareness of and funds for SAMH and the mental health cause.

-Sir Chris Hoy
+Sir Chris Hoy, SAMH Ambassador

-Sir Chris proudly supported SAMH during his appearance on the last ever ‘Who Wants to be a Millionaire’ and most recently when he was out at the Rio Olympic Games.
+Sir Chris proudly supported SAMH during his appearance on the last ever (at the time) ‘Who Wants to be a Millionaire’ in 2014, and when he was out at the Rio Olympic Games.

 Watch our film to find out why Sir Chris supports SAMH and mental health.